 Now you know why you failed.

-We wait till the new year is about to begin before we make resolutions.
+We wait until the new year is about to begin before we make resolutions.
 So our resolutions have become yearly and nothing in between.
-When along the way we deviate from the things we set out to do, instead of making new plans, we put things on hold till the new year’s eve.
+When along the way we deviate from the things we set out to do, instead of making new plans, we put things on hold until the new year’s eve.
 In effect, we set goals once in the whole year.

 We can have daily resolutions.
 We can also have weekly resolutions.
 Monthly resolutions are possible too.
 The way I see it, resolutions are easier to achieve when we break them down into pieces.
 A chunk is difficult to dissect and assess.
 When resolutions are made monthly, after the month you can easily assess where success was gained and where not so you can make amends.